-Below is a listing of the Distribution projects performed during 2023.
+Below is a listing of the Distribution projects performed during 2024.

-- Received a Lead Service Line Grant to inventory the Village's distribution system to determine where there are lead and galvanized service lines. - Orange County Water Authority sponsored Leak Detection Survey was performed.
-The survey found 10 leaks.
-Upon further investigation by the Village, it was determined that at 3 of the locations the leak could not be confirmed or was attributable to interferences.
-The remaining 7 were confirmed and 6 were repaired.
-The Village is working to pinpoint and repair the last leak. - River St Water Main Replacement- new service line connections completed. - Performed system-wide flushing in April, July and October. - Altitude valves and Pressure Reducing Valves (PRV) pressures were inspected for proper operation. - Installed 1 new hydrant to replace existing. - Repaired 9 hydrants that had failed. - Repaired 4 water main breaks. - Installed 2 new services. - Repaired 26 service lines. - Updated 95 residential water meters to Sensus iPERL and Omni meters and 100 MXU's - Valves- Checked 27; located and mapped approx. 348 curb stops; raised 79 - Altitude valves and PRV's were inspected for proper operation and adjusted as required. - Installed 20 Storz adapters on hydrants.
-The Storz Adapters Installation Program has been completed for all hydrants. - Altitude valves and PRV's were inspected for proper operation and adjusted as required. - Rebuilt the 3" and 8" Valves in the Ridgefield PRV Vault

-Backflow Prevention- Developed notification system and notified customers with devices who have not provided current test results.
+- Completed initial step of Lead Service Line inventory of the Village's distribution system to determine where there are lead and galvanized service lines.
+Submitted the inventory to NYS Health Department on October 4, 2024.
+Confirmatory potholing and ElectroScan was commenced and will continue in 2025 - Performed system-wide flushing in April and July.
+Unable to perform October flushing due to low water levels in reservoirs. - Leak Detection- One mile of pipe using Zcorr Digital Correlating Loggers and the LD-18 Digital Leak Detector - Altitude valves and Pressure Reducing Valves (PRV) pressures were inspected for proper operation. - Installed 5 new hydrant to replace existing. - Repaired 14 hydrants that had failed. - Repaired one water main break. - Installed 4 new services. - Repaired 10 service lines. - Residential water meters- updated 158 to Sensus iPERL and Omni meters and 167 MXU's - Valves- checked 32; installed one new 6" valve to replace existing - Curb stops- located and mapped approx. 584 and raised 62 - Hydrant isolation valves- located and mapped 117 - Altitude valves and PRV's were inspected for proper operation and adjusted as required. - Installed 20 Storz adapters on hydrants.
+The Storz Adapters Installation Program has been completed for all hydrants. - Serviced the 3" and 8" Valves in the Sheffield and Kenilworth Lane PRV Vaults - Backflow Prevention- Developed notification system and notified customers with devices who have not provided current test results.